open-voice-interoperability/website/site/content/_index.md

 ---
-title: "The Open Voice Network (OVN):"
+title: "The Open Voice Network"
 subtitle: >-
-  bringing the value of standards to the multi-platform, multi-device, multi-use world of voice assistance.
+  Voice worthy of user trust.
 image: /img/home/OVN_Mission_Homepage_AI_Voice_Assistance_fade.jpg
 jumboClass: "home-img"
 blurb:
   heading: The importance of standards-based voice assistance.
   text: >-
-    Artificial intelligence-enabled voice assistance will soon be a primary interface to the internet, mobile apps, smart home and factories, and enterprise applications.
-Voice assistance is the fastest-adopted consumer technology ever.
-Yet today's consumers are showing increased hesitation to venture into new usage – especially outside of today's proprietary platforms.
-As we enter a multi-platform voice world, this raises critical questions of open connection, equal access, and data privacy for today's consumers and enterprises.
+    Voice will soon become a common interface for every digital device.
+And soon, an everyday way to connect to virtual assistants, as well as the internet, smart homes and factories, and enterprise applications.
+For consumer-facing industries, voice will significant re-shape customer relationships and could lift corporate productivity, accessibility, and inclusion.
+But what started as the world’s fastest adopted consumer technology may fall well short of its potential for acceptance and value.
+Consumers and enterprises are showing increased hesitation to venture into new usage. **Research points to a “trust gap” that raises critical questions of privacy, data security, ease of use, dependable connection, interoperability, and equal and unbiased access.**
+    <br><br>
+    For voice, the communal development and adoption of standards offers a proven path to accelerated and ever-greater enterprise value.
+Why?
+Standards are the product of multiple minds and diverse perspectives.
+They create component interoperability; they codify best practices, and reduce the risk of R&D investment; they encourage products and services to cross platform and national borders.
+Thanks to standards, commercial firms can focus on innovation and key features – and enterprise IT leaders can build once and use many.

 intro:
-  heading: Introducing the Open Voice Network.
+  heading: Introducing the Open Voice Network
   text: >-
     Dedicated to bringing the value of standards to the multi-platform, multi-device, multi-use world of voice assistance.
 The Open Voice Network